 With the trend of online video rising in 2011, this year is set to see video marketing boom.

-With everyone bound to jump on the bandwagon, and rightly so, video will soon be a staple across websites and social media.
-Viewers will become more selective about what they view and share, which means being aware that it’s not about the quantity of videos you put out there, but rather the quality.
+With everyone bound to jump on the bandwagon, and rightly so, the video will soon be a staple across websites and social media.
+Viewers will become more selective about what they view and share, which means being aware that it’s not about the number of videos you put out there, but rather the quality.

 Here are three tips to make sure your online video is a cut above the rest.